HarshCyberDev/HarshCyberDev/README.md

 ## 🎓 Education

 **Postgraduate in Cybersecurity**
-University Name | Graduation Year
+Loyalist College of Applied Arts and Technology | 2022-2024

 **Bachelor of Computer Engineering**
-University Name | Graduation Year
+Gujarat Technological University (GTU) | 2016-2020

 ---